 6 things you need to know before hiring a design agency

-We’ve put together the top 6 things you need to know when looking for the perfect design agency for your business.
+We’ve put together the top 6 things you need consider when looking for the perfect design agency for your business.

-This might seem obvious but you’re going to be able to build a much stronger relationship if you can meet your design team in person.
-Modern forms of technology are great for keeping in touch, but to build strong relationships face-to-face time is essential.
-In meeting up they’ll get a feel for you and your business much better than they would over the phone or via email.
+This might seem obvious but you’re going to be able to build a much stronger relationship if you can meet your design team in person, even if it’s just for the initial meeting.
+Modern forms of technology are great for keeping in touch, but the start of a strong working relationship starts when you are all in the same room.
+The agency will get a feel for you and your business much better than they would over the phone or via email.
 Plus, if you want other design work doing in the future it’s easy to keep in contact and feel confident that they know your style and what you’re after.

 One of the easiest ways to find out about agencies near you is to simply type it into Google.
 For example “design agency Berkshire” or "design agency Wiltshire" - remember to put your text between speech marks for a more accurate search.